 I was born in Fife, Scotland and am now living — after an extended period in various parts of England, followed by several years in Edinburgh — in Aberdeenshire, in a part of the country called the Howe of the Mearns.
 It’s Lewis Grassic Gibbon territory.
 My academic and professional background is in environmental science: I have a BSc (Hons) in Marine Science from Southampton University and a Masters degree in Environmental Diagnostics from Cranfield University.
 I also spent two years researching nitrification before the real world demanded I get a job.
 I now work in environmental protection for the public sector, specialising in water regulation, which means I’m getting paid to save the world; although I have been such diverse things as archaeologist, warden for a prehistoric stone circle in Oxfordshire, editorial assistant for a publishing company, patent abstractor and administrator for the Territorial Army.

-I’m a scientist by trade and a writer by necessity.
-I have hypergraphia.
+I’m a scientist by trade and a writer by necessity; I have hypergraphia to go with my proprioceptive synaesthesia.
 My non-fiction has been published in White Dragon Magazine, Bike Reader, The Right Times and 3rd Stone, amongst others.
-I was a regular contributor to CityCycling.
+I was a regular contributor to CityCycling as Agony Aunt Madam Raven (avatar on the right created by my spouse).

 Why “ravenbait” though?